jsquyres/ompi/docs/developers.rst

 Developer's guide
 =================

-This section is here for those who are building/exploring Open MPI in its source code form, most likely through a developer's tree (i.e., a Git clone).
+This section is here for those who are building/exploring the internals of Open MPI in its source code form, most likely through a developer's tree (i.e., a Git clone).

+If you are writing MPI applications that simply *use* Open MPI, you probably don't need to read this section.

 Obtaining a Git clone
 ---------------------